CrossRef/event-data-user-guide/event-data-manual.md

 - Links from Crossref DOIs to DataCite DOIs.
 Crossref is the central linking hub for scholarly communications.
 Publishers deposit metadata about articles as they are published.
 This includes links to datasets via DataCite.
 - Links from DataCite DOIs to Crossref DOIs.
 Researchers deposit scholarly research objects for citation to DataCite.

-Researchers deposit datasets and provide links to scholarly works via Crossref DOIs.
+Researchers deposit datasets and provide links to scholarly Research Objects via Crossref DOIs.

 - Twitter DOI mentions.
-People discuss scholarly works via their DOIs, or the landing pages to which those DOIs resolve.
+People discuss scholarly Research Objects via their DOIs, or the landing pages to which those DOIs resolve.

 Crossref works with the Twitter data source, filtering Crossref and DataCite DOIs and corresponding landing pages.